influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withClientId(clientId)
 ```

-OAuth Client ID which the Kafka client can use to authenticate against the OAuth server and use the token endpoint URI.
+"OAuth Client ID which the Kafka client can use to authenticate against the OAuth server and use the token endpoint URI."

 ### fn spec.kafka.authorization.withDelegateToKafkaAcls